civican/legisinfo/42-1/bills/C-59/bill_text.md

     a description of the dataset to be queried; and

-    the grounds on which the Director concludes that the query would produce the intelligence referred to in subparagraph (1)(b)(i) or (ii).
+    the grounds on which the Director concludes that the query **is likely to** produce the intelligence referred to in subparagraph (1)(b)(i) or (ii).

+  **(2.1)** The Service may retain the results of a query of a dataset performed under subsection (1) if

+    the collection, analysis and retention of the results are carried out under section 12;

+    the retention is strictly necessary to assist the Service in the performance of its duties and functions under section 12.1; or

+    the retention is required to assist the Minister of National Defence or the Minister of Foreign Affairs in accordance with section 16.

+  **(2.2)** The Service shall, without delay, destroy the results that it cannot retain under subsection (2.1).

   **(3)** For greater certainty, an authorization by the Director under subsection (1) is not a statutory instrument within the meaning of the `Statutory Instruments Act`.